 Web3 projects aim to solve these issues using decentralization, blockchain technology, Web3 browsers, token-based economies, and other tools designed to allow users to enjoy a future of the internet that is secure, uncensored, and manipulated.

-Some forms of Web3 include decentralized social media platforms, “play-to-earn” video games (players rewarded with cryptocurrency tokens), and NFT platforms.
+Some forms of Web3 include decentralized social media platforms, Music NFTs, “play-to-earn” video games (players rewarded with cryptocurrency tokens), and NFT platforms.

 The idea of decentralized internet and decentralized payment, aka Web3.0, has grown increasingly popular over the last couple of years, as proven by its 200k Google searches a month and Binance Labs’ decision to invest $500 million in Web3-based startups.
 Even investors not belonging to the crypto world have opened huge bets on the future of Web3.
 A few months ago, Silicon Valley-based venture capital firm Andreessen Horowitz announced a $4.5 billion fund dedicated to advancing Web3 projects.